-These days Turkey’s wooden gulets are mostly configured as motor-sailers, with powerful diesel engines to provide primary power, and sails to provide additional power, or primary power in strong winds.
-This means you can sail silently when the wind allows, but go wherever you want reliably with motor power.
+Today, Turkey's wooden gulets are configured mostly as motor-sailers, with powerful diesel engines to provide primary power and sails to provide either additional power or primary power in the case of strong winds.
+This means, when the wind blows, you can sail silently and go wherever you want with reliable motor power.

 Turkish gulets come in many sizes, from small 15-meter(50-foot)-long craft with the necessary equipment to large, luxurious 33-meter (108-foot) air-conditioned vessels with every convenience and luxury.

 What is a Gulet?

 Gulet, derived from the French golette (or Schooner), is a traditional Turkish broad-beamed wooden coastal sailing vessel with a raised bow, a broad, flat stern, main foremast, and a secondary mast aft.

 Gulets are particularly good as pleasure sailing vessels because of their broadbeam, which creates expansive deck space.